 The gig economy is on the rise.
-More than 60 million people in the US are freelancing, while the figures keep growing rapidly in European countries as well.
+Freelance statistics reveal more people are freelancing than ever before in almost every region on the world.
 But is it a good or a bad thing?

 Opinions in this field vary greatly because freelancing has a number of positive and negative effects.